 The blossoms of purple violets do wonderful things when added to water or vinegar.
-Here's what they look like in hot water (top) and white vinegar (bottom):
+Here's what they look like in hot water (left) and white vinegar (right):

 But I think the real gem of my violet experiments thus far is Violet Oxymel.